simul/Teleport/docs/reference/libavstream.rst

 A pipeline operates on a single thread, while queues allow threads to exchange data.
 For example, the server's Network pipeline connects several avs::Queue instances to a single avs::NetworkSink.
 For example, the video encoding pipeline links an avs::Surface that receives raw video frames, to an avs::Encoder, and finally to a queue.
 On another thread, the same queue in the network pipeline passes the data to the avs::NetworkSink.

-LibAVStream uses Enet for UDP datagram control.
-It uses SRT and EFP over UDP for data stream reliability and deliverability.
+LibAVStream EFP over WebRTC for data stream reliability and deliverability.

 .. figure:: /images/reference/ExamplePipeline.png
 	:width: 800